NobiDevs/SAT-Score-Hider/README.md

 - Verify the content script is running on the page

 Can't reveal scores?
-- Make sure you're clicking directly on the "?" text or the circle around it
+- Make sure you're clicking directly on the text or the box around it
 - Try using the "Show All" button in the extension popup
 - Use the keyboard shortcut `Ctrl+Shift+S`